gravitational/teleport/rfd/0080-hardware-key-support.md

 ##### Web Session Access

 Currently, the auth grpc endpoint `GetWebSession` can be used by a user to retrieve a specific web session, including secrets.
-This endpoint will be restricted to required `read` permissions for `KindWebSession`, similar to `GetWebSessions`.
+This endpoint will be restricted to require `read` permissions for `KindWebSession`, similar to `GetWebSessions`.
 Users will still be able to retrieve non-secret web session info with the auth http endpoint `GET /:version/users/:user/web/sessions/:sid`.

 ##### Web Session cookies